Kelly at the pottery wheel

 What began as a transition from computer science to something more tactile and hands-on has become a passion for creating functional art.
 Each piece I make carries a bit of unplanned magic — the way the glaze flows, how the clay responds to my hands, the surprises that emerge from the kiln.

-I'm now a resident artist at ASiF Studios, where I create my work and teach wheel-throwing classes.
-There's something special about sharing this craft with others and watching them discover the same joy I found in clay.
+I'm now a resident artist at ASiF Studios, where I create my work.
+There's something special about this craft and the community that gathers around it.

 The Process